Marius-hubb/Password-Policies/README.md

 <h2>Description</h2>

-This lab demonstrates how to create a Group Policy Object (GPO) from the Group Policy Management Console (GPMC); this GPO will implement a common password policy to enable the use of complex and lengthy passwords in the Active Directory.
+This lab demonstrates how to create a Group Policy Object (GPO) from the Group Policy Management Console (GPMC).
+This new GPO will implement a common password policy to enable the use of complex and lengthy passwords in the Active Directory.
 <h2>Lab walk-through:</h2>

 <p align="center">